supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Implicants in K Map.md

 > ![[Implicants in K Map-20240521215355363.webp]]

 - If **all** the essential prime implicants cover **all** the 1's, then we get **unique** minimal SOP.
 The converse is **NOT** true.
+- Essential prime implicants must be used in any minimal SOP expression.

 > [!example]
 > ![[Implicants in K Map-20240521215501154.webp]]